India sees surge in COVID-19 cases of 95,000 in just one day | CBC News

 Some $3 billion has been contributed so far, Guterres told an online event on Thursday, calling it "seed funding" that was less than 10 per cent of what the WHO wants for the program, formally called Access to COVID-19 Tools (ACT) Accelerator.

-Financial support has, so far, lagged goals, as countries or governments including the European Union, United Kingdom, Japan and the United States reach bilateral deals for vaccines, prompting Guterres and WHO General Director Tedros Adhanom Ghebreyesus to plead with countries to contribute.
+Financial support has so far lagged goals, as countries or governments, including the European Union, United Kingdom, Japan and the United States, reach bilateral deals for vaccines, prompting Guterres and WHO director general Tedros Adhanom Ghebreyesus to plead with countries to contribute.

 "We now need $35 billion more to go from 'start up' to 'scale up and impact,'" Guterres said at a meeting of a council formed to help the ACT Accelerator gain traction.